Skip to main content

 Example Answer

 “To create effective test cases, I start by understanding the software requirements and user expectations.
 I then break down each feature into testable components and write test cases that include both positive and negative scenarios.
 I also ensure my test cases are clear, concise, and easy to execute.
-For example, when testing an e-commerce checkout flow, I included cases for successful purchases, invalid payment methods, and edge cases like exceeding inventory limits.
 Regular reviews with stakeholders and team members help ensure completeness and alignment with project goals.”

 15. What would you do if you discovered a critical bug shortly before a product release?